aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/pdf/convert-xlsx-file-to-pdf-format/_index.md

 ### **The Template Excel File**

-The template file has three worksheets, including charts and images as Media.
+The template file has three worksheets, including charts and images as media.
 The first worksheet has charts, and the last worksheet has an image, as shown below in the screenshots.

 |![todo:image_alt_text](Convert_an_XLS_File_to_PDF_Sheet1.png)|![todo:image_alt_text](Convert_an_XLS_File_to_PDF_Sheet2.png)|
 | :- | :- |